cansyl/ECPred/README.md

 ```
 java -jar ECPred.jar method inputFile libraryDir tempDir outputFile
 ```
+method argument can be one of the followings: blast, spmap, pepstats, weighted. inputFile argument is the file that contains that you want to predict. libraryDir argument is the directory where the "lib" folder is located. tempDir argument is the directory where the chunk files are located.
+You may delete the files under this directoy after a couple of runs. outputFile argument is optional.
+If you don't specify the output file name the results will be printed to standard output.

 ## Input

 There is no limit on the number of protein sequences, however, one protein is predicted in one minute on average on the i7-6820HQ processor.